To plan a visit to consult library or archival materials in person, please see our Plan a Visit page.

 The Ryerson and Burnham Libraries borrow materials through interlibrary loan for museum staff only.
-Museum staff who require an interlibrary loan account should contact Reader Services at email@example.com to schedule an interlibrary loan orientation.
-Students, members, and other outside researchers should contact their local libraries for all interlibrary loan requests.
+Museum staff who require an interlibrary loan account should contact Reader Services at firstname.lastname@example.org to schedule an orientation to the service.
+This service is not available to students, members, or other outside researchers.

 A variety of photoduplication options are available to researchers in the reading room.
 All photoduplication of library and archival materials is governed by the following policies:

 - Works of art, text, and other content appearing in these reproductions may be protected by copyright or related interests that are not owned by the museum.
 It is your responsibility to obtain whatever copyright or other permissions may be required from an artist, the artist’s agent or estate, or any other third party rights holder.
 By accepting or using these reproductions, you agree to indemnify the museum and hold it harmless against any and all claims, demands, and/or actions of any nature, including the expenses thereof, arising as a result of your use of the reproductions.

 - Permission to examine material does not automatically include the right to duplicate it.
 The Art Institute may decline a photoduplication request because the materials are oversize or too fragile, or because the extent of the request falls outside the fair use standard or beyond current staff capacity.

 - Prepayment for photographic services is required for all orders.